How Do I Move Easily with Pets?

 If you are traveling to your new home by car, we suggest you keep your pet crated while you're driving.
 You'll be glad you did.
 It is unsafe for your pet to roam free in your car.
 This is especially true when you are going to be on the road for several hours.
 Conversely, if you keep your pet in a crate, you'll help them remain safe for the duration of your journey & the familiarity of the crate may calm them.

-If you are traveling by airplane, check prior to moving date that your pet has met all necessary airline requirements.
+If you are traveling by airplane, check before the moving date that your pet has met all necessary airline requirements.
 In addition, pick up a pet crate and consult with a veterinarian before your flight.

 Prepare an Overnight Bag for Your Pet

 Moving is stressful for you and your pets.
 Being overly prepared tends to make the process of moving less stressful.
 So, be sure to pack an overnight bag for you and a pet travel kit.
-That way you have everything they need when they need it.
-Remember to include the basics of both food & and water plus the necessary dishes or bowls to hold them.
+When preparing your pet's travel kit, include not just documents, but also a comforting blanket with their scent.
+This familiar item can work wonders in easing their stress during the journey.
+Remember to also include the basics of both food & and water plus the necessary dishes or bowls to hold them.
 Since pets need to be active often, also remember to pack a leash, and a few treats to reward them for good behavior.